steveee27/Batik-Motif-Classification-Using-Deep-Learning-and-Transfer-Learning/README.md

  [ 2  5  90]]
 ```

-- **Batik Parang**: 95 out of 100 images were correctly classified, with only a few misclassifications as Mega Mendung or Kawung.
+- **Batik Parang**: 95 out of 100 images were correctly classified.
-- **Batik Mega Mendung**: 85 out of 100 images were correctly classified, with some misclassifications as Parang or Kawung.
+- **Batik Mega Mendung**: 85 out of 100 images were correctly classified.
-- **Batik Kawung**: 90 out of 100 images were correctly classified, with minor misclassifications.
+- **Batik Kawung**: 90 out of 100 images were correctly classified.

-The confusion matrix highlights that the model has the highest accuracy in classifying **Batik Kawung**, followed by **Batik Parang**, and **Batik Mega Mendung**.
-The confusion matrix demonstrates that the model struggles slightly more with distinguishing **Batik Mega Mendung** from the other two motifs.
+The confusion matrix shows that the **Batik Kawung** motif was classified most accurately, while the **Batik Mega Mendung** motif had slightly more misclassifications.

 ### Key Insights
-1. **Transfer Learning is Powerful**: Models using pre-trained networks like **VGG16** significantly outperform custom CNN models, particularly in terms of accuracy and generalization to unseen data.
+1. **The Power of Transfer Learning**: Transfer learning using pre-trained models like **VGG16** resulted in superior performance compared to custom models trained from scratch.
-2. **Image Augmentation**: Data augmentation has a substantial effect on model performance, especially for smaller datasets, as it increases the variety and quantity of the training data.
+2. **Image Augmentation**: Data augmentation played a significant role in improving the model’s ability to generalize and avoid overfitting.
-3. **Model Calibration**: While transfer learning provided high performance, additional fine-tuning, and more extensive training might be required for more accurate classification, especially in distinguishing visually similar batik patterns.
+3. **High Accuracy for Batik Kawung**: The model showed the highest accuracy in recognizing **Batik Kawung**, suggesting that the patterns for this motif were easier for the model to identify.

 ### Limitations
-1. **Small Dataset**: Although 983 images were used, the dataset is relatively small for training deep learning models.
-Increasing the dataset size would likely improve model generalization.
+1. **Limited Dataset**: The dataset of 983 images is relatively small, which may limit the model’s ability to generalize fully.
-2. **Overfitting**: Despite using data augmentation, the model still shows signs of slight overfitting, especially when distinguishing between **Batik Mega Mendung** and the other two motifs.
+2. **Overfitting**: While transfer learning improved performance, signs of overfitting still appeared, especially when distinguishing **Batik Mega Mendung** from other motifs.
-3. **Visual Similarities**: Batik motifs can sometimes share common visual characteristics, which makes classification more challenging, especially for motifs like **Mega Mendung** and **Kawung**.
+3. **Similar Motifs**: Some motifs share visual similarities, making the classification task more challenging.

 ## Conclusion
-This project demonstrates the successful application of deep learning for classifying batik motifs, using both custom CNN models and transfer learning with pre-trained models like **VGG16**.
-Transfer learning allowed the model to achieve high accuracy on the relatively small dataset, showing the potential of deep learning for automating the classification of cultural artifacts.

-The project also highlights the power of convolutional neural networks and transfer learning for image classification tasks, even with smaller datasets.
-Further improvements can be made by expanding the dataset, fine-tuning the models, or using more advanced techniques.
+This project demonstrates the effectiveness of **deep learning** and **transfer learning** for classifying **Indonesian batik motifs**. **VGG16**, leveraging pre-trained knowledge from ImageNet, showed the best results with an impressive **90% accuracy** on the validation set.
+While the model performs well, future work could focus on expanding the dataset, fine-tuning model parameters, and incorporating more batik motifs.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributors
+- **Steve Marcello Liem**
+- **Davin Edbert Santoso Halim**
+- **Felicia Andrea Tandoko**